goss-org/goss/docs/manual.md

 ### gossfile
 Import other gossfiles from this one.
-This is the best way to maintain a large mumber of tests, and/or create profiles.
+This is the best way to maintain a large number of tests, and/or create profiles.
 See [render](#render-r---render-gossfile-after-importing-all-referenced-gossfiles) for more examples.
 Glob patterns can be also be used to specify matching gossfiles.

 ```yaml
 gossfile: